How to Open a Bank Account Online

 Local currency bank details: Get USD bank details to receive payments in US dollars just like a local.

 Transparent and low fees: No monthly fees or minimum balance requirements.
 Wise uses the mid-market exchange rate.

 |No options for cash or cheque deposits.Some currencies may not be supported.|

 Variable fees and limits may apply depending on the country of destination.

 If you live in the US, the UK, the EEA, Australia, Singapore, Switzerland or Japan, you can open a Revolut account online or through the Revolut app.
 Accounts offer multi-currency features, so you can hold and exchange around 28 currencies, including USD.

-- Choose a free Standard account, or upgrade to a paid account plan for more features
+- Choose a Standard account without any opening fee or monthly fees, or upgrade to a paid account plan for more features

-- Get a linked card and some fee free ATM withdrawals based on your plan type
+- Get a linked card and some no-fee ATM withdrawals based on your plan type

 - Mid-market exchange rates for currency conversion, up to plan limits